 Kraków.
 Wawel Castle was rebuilt by Italian designers in the 16th century to become one of the earliest and greatest of Renaissance palaces north of the Alps, with arcaded courtyard and splendid interiors.
 Works of art include an excellent tapestry collection.
 The cathedral is also situated on Wawel Hill; essentially a Gothic structure, it is a Polish pantheon, with tombs of 41 monarchs and national heroes.
 Adjacent to Kraków but across a branch of the Vistula, Kazimierz was an independent town until the 19th century.
 Here the Jewish population was concentrated, but there are fine churches as well as synagogues and the former ghetto.
 It is a place of beauty as well as poignancy.
 Final night in Kraków.

-Kraków to London.
-In the morning visit the main building of National Museum whose collection includes Leonardo’s Lady with an Ermine.
-After lunch visit the National Museum’s branch of 12th–18th-century sacred art, in an early Renaissance Palace.
-St Andrew’s church is possibly the best preserved example of early Romanesque architecture in Poland.
+Before departure visit the main building of the National Museum whose collection includes Leonardo’s Lady with an Ermine.
 Fly to London Heathrow, arriving at c.
-7.50pm.
+4.00pm.

 Price, per person